 Work History

 The SSA classifies jobs as unskilled, semi-skilled, and skilled.
-The grid rules are particularly relevant for individuals with unskilled labor experience or a lack of transferable skills.
+The grid rules are particularly relevant for individuals with unskilled labor experience or lacking transferable skills.

 Residual Functional Capacity

-If your RFC indicates you can perform heavy or very heavy work, the SSA generally will not apply the grid rules.
+If your residual functional capacity indicates you can perform heavy or very heavy work, the SSA generally will not apply the grid rules.
 However, if your RFC suggests you can only undertake sedentary work, the grid rules may be applicable.

 I once represented a client nearing retirement age with only an 11th-grade education.
 His work history was negligible; he’d held one job for 3-4 months in the past 15 years.
 Since his earnings didn’t qualify as “substantial gainful activity,” he had no relevant work history.
 Nevertheless, based on his age, limited education, and insufficient work experience, he qualified for disability benefits under the grid rules at a “medium” RFC level, defined as: